 After that, Liu says, she would go shopping, get a massage, and look for street food.
-Only two stations away from Lo Wu Station, there are a few streets full of shops and restaurants serving popular snacks like rice-stuffed barbecue chicken wings or barbecued meat—the latter is sold at 20 RMB for 10 skewers .
+Only two stations away from Lo Wu Station, beside the border crossing, there are a few streets full of shops and restaurants serving popular snacks like rice-stuffed barbecue chicken wings or barbecued meat—the latter is sold at 20 RMB for 10 skewers .
 Massages also cost 50 percent of the price in Hong Kong.

 Liu would wrap up the day with dinner at the “internet famous” restaurant of the month: Haidilao Hot Pot, barbecued globefish (探鱼 tànyú), or chicken stewed in coconut (椰子鸡 yē zǐjī )—the fad, not to mention the waiting times, will be different every month.

 Why is bui soeng becoming so popular?
 Liu gives several reasons:

 There is a saying Hong Kong: “With the same amount of money, eating junk in Hong Kong and luxury on the mainland.”
 In a report by The Economist in 2018, Hong Kong ranked 4th among the ten most expensive cities to live in the world, but none of the mainland cities are on the list.
 As a result, spending a regular amount of money on the mainland gets one a “luxury day” in Hong Kong.